How To Add Testimonials To WordPress

 This plugin helps you easily manage the adding, editing, and deleting of testimonials on your WordPress site.

-This premium plugin offers many great features right out of the box, including:
+This is a premium plugin that provides many great features right out of the box, including:

-- Options to display your testimonials in a widget or as sliders, slideshows, list layout, grid layout, etc. using a shortcode
+- Display options for your testimonials in a widget or as slideshows, sliders, list layout, grid layout, etc. using a shortcode

 (WordPress Plugins – Testimonials)